NordicESMhub/climate-data-tutorial/setup.md

   </div>
 </div> {% comment %} End of 'editor' section. {% endcomment %}

-<div id="python"> {% comment %} Start of 'Python' section.
+<div id="anaconda"> {% comment %} Start of 'Python' section.
 Remove the third paragraph if
   the workshop will teach Python using something other than the Jupyter notebook.
   Details at https://jupyter-notebook.readthedocs.io/en/stable/notebook.html#browser-compatibility {% endcomment %}
-  <h3>Python</h3>
+  <h3>Anaconda Package Manager</h3>

   <p>
-    <a href="https://python.org">Python</a> is a popular language for
+    Installing <a href="https://www.anaconda.com/distribution/">Anaconda</a> will allow
+    give you to easily install <a href="https://python.org">Python</a> and <a href="https://www.r-project.org/">R</a>.
-    research computing, and great for general-purpose programming as well.
-Installing all of its research packages individually can be a bit difficult, so we recommend
+	Both Python and R are popular languages for research computing, and great for general-purpose programming as well.
+Installing additional research packages individually can be a bit difficult, so we recommend
     <a href="https://www.anaconda.com/distribution/">Anaconda</a>,
     an all-in-one installer.